 Officers shall document all ECW discharges in the related arrest/crime report and as required by "Response to Resistance Reporting and Review: Policy 301" and the "Early Intervention System (EIS): Policy 1021".
 Notification shall also be made to a supervisor in compliance with the Response to Resistance Policy.
-Unintentional discharges, pointing the device at a person, laser activation and arcing the device will also be documented in the Early Intervention System.
+Unintentional discharges, pointing the device at a person, laser activation will also be documented in the Early Intervention System.